 What’s special about working at Blacktower?

 - The people.
 We’re a fast-paced company with a team scattered all over the world but someone or other has made me laugh every single day since I joined and I don’t take those relationships for granted.

 - How working parents are embraced and not just tolerated.
-Whether it’s an IFA jumping off a call to go pick his daughter up from school, a lockdown toddler demanding snacks on a call or a newborn crying in the background of a Zoom meeting, in two years at Blacktower, I’ve never seen as much as a raised eyebrow from anyone and that tells you everything you need to know about the people here.
+Whether it’s an IFA jumping off a call to go pick their daughter up from school, a lockdown toddler demanding snacks on a call or a newborn crying in the background of a Zoom meeting, in two years at Blacktower, I’ve never seen as much as a raised eyebrow from anyone and that tells you everything you need to know about the people here.

 - True integrity.
 You see a lot of brokers in the industry who can’t always put their money where their mouth is when it comes to watertight licencing or the best client interests.
-You only have to spend five minutes with any one of the Blacktower team to see how much they care about the work they do; it starts with the MD and reverberates throughout the company.
+You only have to spend five minutes with any one of the Blacktower team to see how much they care about the work they do; it starts with the Group Chairman and reverberates throughout the company.

 Blacktower already has a long and successful history in the sector, how will you and your colleagues continue to offer value to clients in the next 20 years and beyond?

 With authenticity and adaptability, holding on to our 35 years of heritage while evolving our strategies and solutions to align with the ever-evolving client needs.

 Tell us an interesting fact about yourself.